 Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact Discussion: See II c. above. e.
 Involve other changes in the existing environment which, due to their location or nature, could result in conversion of Farmland, to non-agricultural use or conversion of forest land to non-forest use?
-Discussion: Of the 77 acre area that Tract 3069 encompasses, approximately 70 acres is currently zoned Parks and Open Space (POS), the other 7 acres is zoned Residential Agriculture (RA).
-Under the current POS zoning, a majority or the site could be developed with uses other than agricultural related uses, such as golf courses, resorts, and hotels.
-Additionally, there are many non-agricultural uses that could be developed in the existing RA zone, such as residential, churches, and wine tasting rooms.
-Given the site has existing zoning that would allow for non-agricultural uses, the impacts related to this projects request to change to commercial and industrial zoning along with the proposed subdivision, the fact that this project will develop land that is currently used for cattle grazing, to non-agricultural use, would be less than significant. ma AIR QUALITY: Where available, the sign mage-ment or air pollution control district may build the project: a.
-Conflict with or obstruct implementation of the applicable air quality plan? \boxtimes b.
-Violate any air quality standard or contribute substantially to an existing or projected air quality violation? c.
+Discussion: Of the 77 acre area that Tract zoned Parks and Open Space (POS), the oth the current POS zoning, a majority or the strelated uses, such as golf courses, resorts, a uses that could be developed in the existing rooms. ner 7 acres is a site could be dand hotels.
+Ad zoned Residentia leveloped with u ditionally, there al Agriculture (uses other than are many non (RA).
+Under agricultural -agricultural Given the site has existing zoning that wou this projects request to change to comm subdivision, the fact that this project will dev agricultural use, would be less than significan ercial and indercial welop land that dustrial zoning along with th ne proposed III.
+AIR QUALITY: Where available, the significance criteria established by the applicable air quality manage-ment or air pollution control district may be relied upon to make the following determinations.
+Would the project: a.
+Conflict with or obstruct implementation of the applicable air quality plan? b.
+Violate any air quality standard or contribute substantially to an existing or projected air quality violation? \boxtimes c.
+Result in a cumulatively considerable net increase of any criteria pollutant for which the project region is non-attainment under an applicable federal or state ambient air quality standard (including releasing emissions which exceed quantitative thresholds for ozone precursors)?
+(Source: 11) d.
+Expose sensitive receptors to substantial pollutant concentrations?
+(Source: 11) \boxtimes